GTBIOLAHCG/Clinical_Metagenomics_2015_Fall/README.md

 **2. MongoDB Pipeline**:

 Easy to use pipeline for querrying input fastqs for fungal reads.

 Dependencies :

 1. Python3

 2. MongoDB : https://docs.mongodb.org/manual/tutorial/install-mongodb-on-ubuntu/

 3. PyMongo : pip install pymongo

 4. Install anaconda to get additional libraries which are used : https://www.continuum.io/downloads

 5. KAnalyze : http://sourceforge.net/projects/kanalyze/

-Note : Currently unaligned fastqs are required to run the program, these can be generated using the Kraken Pipeline Usage : run the shell script mongodb_wrapper.sh inside the bin folder
+Note : Currently unaligned fastqs are required to run the program, these can be generated using the Kraken Pipeline

+Usage : run the shell script mongodb_wrapper.sh inside the bin folder

         <path to mongodb_wrapper.sh> <input_folder containing unaligned fastqs>

 Output : Will create a folder with name as input_folder.outputs containing :

          1. A folder MongoDB containing the output html file, out.html

          2. json result file

          3. kc file

-         4. Fasta files contnaining kmers for the top 10 species hit in the database
+         4. Fasta files containing kmers for the top 10 species hit in the database

          5. A bar graph png